epsi-rns/epsi-rns.github.io/_posts/opensource/2016/2016-03-03-docker-demonstration-manjaro.markdown

 categories: opensource
 tags: [cloud, docker, package manager]
 author: epsi
+excerpt:
+  A cheap way to learn different package management from major linux distribution using Docker.
+  No need Virtual Machine nor Multiboot.
+Easy to setup.
 ---

 **Description**: A cheap way to learn different package management from major linux distribution using Docker.
 No need Virtual Machine nor Multiboot.
 Easy to setup.